 Each participant will attend both full-day sessions:

-Participants to join at 8:45am in advance of a 9:00am, giving time to address any technical issues.
+Participants to join at 8:45am in advance of a 9:00am to address any technical issues.

 Fee and Discount